tilk/transactron/docs/transactions.md

 ```

 The method can be called in multiple ways.
-The cleanest and recommended way is to pass each record field using a keyword argument:
+The cleanest and recommended way is to pass each field using a keyword argument:

 ```python
 method(m, foo=foo_expr, bar=bar_expr)